 Yeah, I think that's a fair comment as a provider.
-Jane I know that Stella said that um we think it's unlikely, it's possible in terms of the policy but um in terms of the size of the course that would um be uh quite a sizable um piece of work for the student to undertake.
+Jane I know that Stella said that we think it's unlikely, it's possible in terms of the policy but um in terms of the size of the course that would be quite a sizable piece of work for the student to undertake.

-Um, so where can we find T Level specifications for the pathways in 2020 and 2021?
-Um so, they are all available at the award organisat awarding organisation's website and if you just Google the title of the T Level, it should come up.
+So where can we find T Level specifications for the pathways in 2020 and 2021?
+They are all available at the awarding organisation's website and if you just Google the title of the T Level, it should come up.
 However, on these the pack that I sent out through UCAS um which link to this webinar, the final slide has got links to the specifications specifically as well and so that might be a quicker and easier way to access that.

 Cater said, I was told by T Level providers oh thank you Alison who's put the the T Levels for city and guilds in the chat.
 I was told by a T Level provider that completing Maths and English GCSE was um only recommended and not a requirement element of T Levels, is that correct?

-No. Um to pass at T Level, they have to pass GCSE or functional skills at level two.
-Um, they will not get their overall T Level grade if they do not, have not achieved that and that is the same um as the equivalent apprenticeship.
+No. To pass at T Level, they have to pass GCSE or functional skills at level two.
+They will not get their overall T Level grade if they do not, have not achieved that and that is the same um as the equivalent apprenticeship.
 So it aligns with the apprenticeship policy.

 And I think that's why most providers are putting it on as an entry requirement.